- High Master

 Winchester/NRA Marksmanship Qualification is a self paced program designed to let shooters improve their shooting skills and track their progress by successfully firing certain set drills on prescribed courses of fire.
 This program is entirely self paced and the NRA does not actually track or officially award the qualification levels.
 It’s all pretty much on the honor system.

 The self-paced program has value as it gives concrete goals to work towards and, more importantly, gives a way to track shooting progress.
 It was designed to prepare a marksman for higher level organized shooting, such as competition.
 However, a “Distinguished Expert” on a Marksmanship Qualification Program course is roughly equal to a high level “Sharpshooter” Classification in competition.
 There are other Qualification programs available.

 Lastly, is Qualification within the military and police departments.
-Despite sharing names, this is the lowest skill level of all.
+Despite sharing names, military and police qualification is the lowest skill level of all.
 Most public-sector shooting courses were originally derived from organized civilian events.
 That’s why the qualification and classification rating names are the same.
 However, while competition shooters have progressively improved over the decades and have made their standards more challenging, most military and police departments courses have allowed non-marksmen to handle training and have downgraded the standards.
 Thus, an “Expert” rating (not to mention Sharpshooter or Marksman) on an Army, Marine, or police qualification course is the lowest rating of all.

 If you have never participated in organized shooting, the best recommendation is: